DEpt-metagenom/TraDb/README.md

 You can also download the required databases with `download_all_db.py`.
 By default, it stores the downloaded files in `$HOME/tra_db/{trad_db,platon}`.
 The location of the downloaded files can be specified as a positional argument, e.g. `download_all_db.py path/to/my_local_copy_of_tra_db`.

 ### Test

-The installation can be tested by `./test.py`˛The test script takes three plasmid sequences from the `test` directory (`AP000342.1.fasta`, `AP001918.1.fasta`, `BN000925.1.fasta`) and executes `screen_tradb.py` for all of them.
+The installation can be tested by running: `python test.py`˛The test script takes three plasmid sequences from the `test` directory (`AP000342.1.fasta`, `AP001918.1.fasta`, `BN000925.1.fasta`) and executes `screen_tradb.py` for all of them.
 Then it compares the results with the expected output files in `test/test_out/`.
 If the results match, the script should report: "`Test successful: All outputs match the expected results`".
 In case of differences, the test fails and the dependencies should be double checked.
 The test script reports differences and `screen_tradb.py` reports missing dependencies.
 If the test script reports "`Test failed: Differences found.`", please check the test log carefully.

+Note: At least 10 GB of RAM is recommended to successfully run the test.

 ### Containers